abhilashasaroj/CX4240_project/index.md

 We can see that the linear relation between each features and label is not very good prediction, so we want to do a linear combination of all features of dataset to do the prediction.

 ### Principal Component Analysis - Abhilasha
 A dataset with 12 feature pushes us to conduct a Principal Componenet Analysis on the data to consider possibility of dimenstion reduction.
-Principal componenet analysis result for complete dataset reveals that 0.99 of total variance in dataset is explained by first 11 eigen values.
+Principal componenet analysis result for complete dataset reveals that 0.99 of total variance in dataset is explained by first 11 eigenvalues.
 PCA result indicated not much of dimension reduction can be achieved by using 2 or 3 principal componenets.
 Thus, there are not easily identifiable directions in which significant variance of the data points can be captured.

 [0.3176715, 0.21069888, 0.12999856, 0.08094213, 0.06034393, 0.0510322, 0.04471237, 0.04190673, 0.02934314, 0.02139346, 0.00994418]